verrazzano/verrazzano/tools/psr/DEVELOPER.md

 - A Kubernetes cluster with Verrazzano installed (full installation or the components you are testing).

 ## PSR Areas
-PSR workers and scenarios are grouped into areas.
+Workers are organized per area, where each aread typically maps to a Verrazzano backend component, but that isn't always the case.
+You can see OpenSearch and HTTP workers in the [workers](./backend/workers) package.PSR workers and scenarios are grouped into areas.

 The following area names are used in the source code and YAML configuration.
 They are not exposed in metrics names, rather each `worker.go` file specifies the metrics prefix, which is the long name.
 For example, the OpenSearch worker uses the metric prefix `opensearch`

 1. argo - Argo
-2. oam - OAM applications, Verrazzano applicaiton operator
+2. oam - OAM applications, Verrazzano application operator
 3. cm - cert-manager
 4. cluster - Verrazzano Cluster operator, multicluster
 5. coh - Coherence
-6. dns - external dns
+6. dns - ExternalDNS
 7. jaeger - Jaeger
 8. kc - Keycloak
 9. http - HTTP tests
 10. istio - Istio, Kiali
 11. mysql - MySQL
-12. nginx - NGINX Ingress Controller, Authproxy
+12. nginx - NGINX Ingress Controller, AuthProxy
 13. ops - OpenSearch, OpenSearchDashboards, Fluentd, VMO
 14. prom - Prometheus stack, Kabana
 15. rancher - Rancher